know-it-all-n1/Public-Profile/README.md

 [![My GitHub Stats](https://github-readme-stats.vercel.app/api?username=know-it-all-n1)](https://github.com/anuraghazra/github-readme-stats)

-If you have an insteresting proyect that you think I might fit in, don't hesitate to contact me.
+If you have an insteresting project that you think I might fit in, don't hesitate to contact me.